-We, as a school community, have been reflecting on our vision and building a picture of what we want the school to look and feel like in the future.
-Through staff collaboration at all levels, consultation with parents, governors and the children the vision has evolved.
-Starting with a few words on a page, the vision will now drive who we are, what we do and become a focus and reference point when we make decisions moving forward.

-Working in collaboration with all stakeholders we aim to inspire and nurture happy and confident children through exciting experiences and a learning environment that is: Engaging where children have a real thirst for knowledge through a creative and broad curriculum.
+The School is a two form entry primary academy with a Specialist Resource Provision for those with physical disabilities (accessed through an EHCP) and a morning Nursery.
+Working in collaboration with all stakeholders we aim to inspire and nurture happy and confident children through exciting experiences and a learning environment that is engaging, where children have a real thirst for knowledge through a creative and broad curriculum.
 Challenging and meaningful lessons which entice children to work harder, think differently and apply their knowledge in different ways.
 Inclusive where all children achieve personal excellence no matter what their starting point is.

-This will foster a life-long love of learning giving all children BIG aspirations for the future.
+This will foster a lifelong love of learning giving all children BIG aspirations for the future.

-More information about the School is available on its website: https://www.tymberwoodacademy.co.uk/
+More information about the School is available on its website: www.tymberwoodacademy.co.uk